ltrgoddard/thesis/temp.markdown

 Wild’s, which ‘allows the external world only sufficient objective reality for the major dimensions of human living to be set up’:

-> ‘Self-conscious action’ in the milieu described with such eloquence,
+> \singlespacing ‘Self-conscious action’ in the milieu described with
-> as a primary source for the experience of existence, seems to point to
+> such eloquence, as a primary source for the experience of existence,
-> a position where the external world’s main value to the subject lies
+> seems to point to a position where the external world’s main value to
-> in the graduated difficulties that it can provide him with, and by
+> the subject lies in the graduated difficulties that it can provide him
-> means of which the subject can render himself and his actions fully
+> with, and by means of which the subject can render himself and his
-> intelligible.
-I do not discover much about the nature of water, if I
+> actions fully intelligible.
+I do not discover much about the nature of
-> require it only in order to realise my ability to swim; and if the
+> water, if I require it only in order to realise my ability to swim;
-> attempt to reach an awareness of substance is thus prompted by the
+> and if the attempt to reach an awareness of substance is thus prompted
-> need for self-definition, then we must expect the contributions of the
+> by the need for self-definition, then we must expect the contributions
-> imagination to be set aside.[^309]
+> of the imagination to be set aside.[^309]

 \noindent Wild’s stance is reduced to a sort of weak (in the intellectual sense) epistemological solipsism, albeit one which does not